 When you are sitting in a comfortable driving position, adjust the mirror so you can see clearly behind your car.
+Grip the mirror in the center to move it up or down and sided to side.
 The day-night adjustment allows you to adjust the mirror to avoid glare from the lights behind you.
+Pull the tab forward for daytime use.
+Push it back for night use.